FerdinandZhong/vllm-playground/cli_demo/docs/USAGE_EXAMPLES.md

 ## 📝 Notes

 - Adjust `CALIBRATION_SAMPLES` based on time constraints (128=fast, 512=good, 1024=best)
-- Use `W4A16` for maximum compression, `W8A8_INT8` for better quality
-- Monitor memory usage, especially with larger models
+- Use `W4A16` for maximum - Monitor memory usage, especially with larger models
 - Results vary based on hardware - these are example timings
-- Always test compressed model quality before production use
+- Always test
 ---

 See `docs/CLI_DEMO_GUIDE.md` for more detailed information.